Alex Call Player Props: Nationals vs. Brewers

 Alex Call At The Plate

-- In 25.0% of his games this year, Call has had at least one RBI.
-He's picked up more than one in 10.7% and driven in three or more of his team's runs in one contest.
+- In 25.9% of his games this year, Call has driven in at least one run.
+In nine of those games (10.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.